jebkor/vue-extension-pack/README.md

 # Vue VSCode Extension Pack

-A collection of the extensions that I use in my day-to-day development in VSCode.
+A base collection of the extensions that I use in my day-to-day development in VSCode.
 Heavily configured towards Vue.js development

 ## Extensions included